Pope Julius III

-Pope Julius III (Iulius PP. III; Giulio III; 10 September 1487 – 23 March 1555), born Giovanni Maria Ciocchi del Monte, was head of the Catholic Church and ruler of the Papal States from 7 February 1550 to his death in March 1555.
+Pope Julius III (Iulius PP. III; Giulio III; 10 September 1487 – 23 March 1555), born Giovanni Maria Ciocchi del Monte, was head of the Catholic Church and ruler of the Papal States from 22 February 1550 to his death, in March 1555.

-After a career as a distinguished and effective diplomat, he was elected to the papacy as a compromise candidate after the death of Paul III.
+After a career as a distinguished and effective diplomat, Julius was elected to the papacy as a compromise candidate after the death of Paul III.
 As pope, he made only reluctant and short-lived attempts at reform, mostly devoting himself to a life of personal pleasure.
 His reputation, and that of the Catholic Church, were greatly harmed by his scandal-ridden relationship with his adopted nephew, Innocenzo Ciocchi Del Monte.
+He is the most recent pope to take the pontifical name "Julius".

 Education and early career

 Giovanni Maria Ciocchi del Monte was born in Monte San Savino, the son of a distinguished Roman jurist.
 He was educated by the humanist Raffaele Brandolini Lippo, and later studied law at Perugia and Siena.
 During his career, he distinguished himself as a brilliant canonist rather than as a theologian.

 Del Monte was the nephew of Antonio Maria Ciocchi del Monte, Archbishop of Manfredonia (1506–1511).
 His uncle exchanged this see for a position as a Cardinal in 1511; Giovanni Maria Ciocchi del Monte succeeded to Manfredonia in 1513.
 In 1520, del Monte also became Bishop of Pavia.
 Popular for his affable manner and respected for his administrative skills, he was twice Prefect of Rome and was entrusted by the papal curia with several duties.
 At the Sack of Rome (1527) he was one of the hostages given by Pope Clement VII to the Emperor's forces, and barely escaped execution.
 Pope Paul III created him Cardinal-Priest of San Vitale on 22 December, 1536; and raised him to the dignity of cardinal-bishop with the Diocese of Palestrina on 5 October, 1543.
 He was employed him in several important legations, notably as papal legate and first president of the Council of Trent (1545/47) and then at Bologna (1547/48).